devopsdays/devopsdays-web/content/events/2023-seattle/sponsor-info.md

 ### Social Networks

-We have the twitter handle @DevOpsDaysSEA, but people will most likely use the #DevOpsDays hashtag.
+We have the twitter handle @DevOpsDaysSEA and Mastodon handle , but people will most likely use the #DevOpsDays hashtag.